adirohan/soc-home-lab/08 — Process Creation & PowerShell Detection/README.md

-# 08 — Process Creation & PowerShell Detection
+# Process Creation & PowerShell Detection — Wazuh SOC Lab

 ## Overview

-In this lab, I configured Windows Security auditing and Wazuh to monitor **Process Creation (Event ID 4688)** and investigate PowerShell activity.
+This lab demonstrates how Windows process creation and PowerShell activity can be monitored and investigated using Wazuh in a SOC environment.

-The objective was to understand how a SOC analyst can detect:
+The objective is to understand how a SOC analyst can detect suspicious process activity, investigate the generated security events, identify parent-child process relationships, and analyze encoded or suspicious PowerShell commands.

-- New process creation
-- PowerShell process execution
-- Parent/child process relationships
-- PowerShell command-line activity
-- Encoded PowerShell commands
-- Wazuh detection of PowerShell execution
-- Investigation of Windows Event ID 4688
+The lab focuses on Windows process creation events and their investigation through the Wazuh dashboard.

 ---